Cylichnatys angusta (A. A. Gould, 1859)

 Description

 A small, thin cylindrical cephalaspidean with an anteriorly amplified, obtusely rounded shell reaching about 6 mm.
-Shell yellow-green, ovate-cylindrical, sculpted with transverse striations; vertex obliquely truncate and sub-perforate.
-Aperture anteriorly amplified; columella not excavated, lacking plica or callus.
-Resembles Haminea ambigua in size and form.
-The soft parts retract fully into the shell.
+The shell is yellow-green, ovate-cylindrical and sculpted with transverse striations; the vertex is obliquely truncate and sub-perforate.
+The aperture is amplified anteriorly, and the columella is not excavated, lacking any plica or callus.
+It resembles Haminoea in size and form, and the soft parts retract fully into the shell.

 Distribution